ballerina-platform/module-ballerinax-googleapis.drive/README.md

-# Ballerina Google Sheets Connector
+# Ballerina Google Drive Connector

 Connects to Google Drive using Ballerina.